-For residents in Stone Meadows, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Stone Meadows, MO.
+For residents in Stone Meadows, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
 At Axes Physical Therapy, our Stone Meadows, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?